Cranberry Bliss Bars

 Cranberry bliss bar triangles on a wooden cutting board.

 1. Melt the remaining 1 cup of chocolate chips in the microwave in 30-second increments at 50% power until melted.
-Drizzle chocolate over each the bars.
+Drizzle the melted white chocolate over each the bars.

 Cranberry bliss bar triangles being frosted on a wooden cutting board.

-1. Top with dried cranberries and orange zest, and let stand until chocolate is firm.
+1. Sprinkle with dried cranberries and orange zest, and let stand until chocolate is firm.
 Store in the refrigerator in an airtight container for up to 4 days.

 Cranberry bliss bar triangles cooling rack.